corinwagen/presto/scripts/remd_par_readme.md

 ## Instructions

-1. If necessary, load the requisite software modules (Anaconda, Gaussian, xTB), e.g. `module load Gaussian`.
+1. If necessary, load the requisite software modules (Anaconda, Gaussian, xTB), e.g. `$ module load Gaussian`.
 Activate the presto virtual environment, e.g. `$ conda activate presto`.

-2. Ensure that After setting up all the necessary files, initiate the run using `$ sbatch remd_<jobname>.sh`.
+2. After setting up all the necessary files, initiate the run using `$ sbatch remd_<jobname>.sh`.

    The only practical resource limitation is that the runtime of each trajectory for the swap interval (e.g. 50 fs) on one node cannot exceed the walltime of the cluster/partition.
 The total REMD runtime (`stop_time` in the config file) is restricted only by `sys.maxint` and the available storage for the trajectory checkpoint files; the number of trajectories is additionally restricted by the system-dependent Slurm `MaxArraySize` configuration parameter (usually 4E6).